Change search

 Luleå University of Technology, Department of Social Sciences, Technology and Arts, Humans and Technology.

-Kompetent, kunnig och stolt: Vikten av kompetensutveckling i besöksnäringen2023Report (Other (popular science, discussion, etc.))
+Kompetent, kunnig och stolt: Vikten av kompetensutveckling i besöksnäringen2023Report (Other academic)

 Ek Styvén, Maria